gachikuku/Project_Euler/README.md

 # Project_Euler
-My solutions for solving the first 100 problems from https://projecteuler.net/
+My solutions using python3 for solving the first 100 problems from https://projecteuler.net/